 City of Red Bank announces new public alert system

-The City of Red Bank announced a new system Wednesday that will help them better communicate with their residents and businesses.
+The City of Red Bank announced a new system now in effect that will help them better communicate with their residents and businesses.

 The new service known as REACH Alert will allow the city to share important information about things like power outages, road closures, hazmat situations, etc. with everyone.
 The notifications will come via text message, email or voice call.
 The system will be implemented beginning on July 1, 2018.